Write Products and Services Section of a Business Plan

 • How should they use your product?
 Mention if there are any important user instructions.

 • How much should they use it?
-Mention the ideal frequency of usage that’s essential to follow while using the product.
+Mention the ideal frequency of usage that’s essential to follow while using your product.

 A pricing strategy refers to the tactics you use to set a price for your products and services.
-There are several pricing strategies to choose from; you can pick the one that best fits your business model.
+While there are various strategies to choose from, conducting a price analysis will help you determine the pricing strategy that works best for your business model.

 To calculate the total cost of your products and services, add all the expenses that you incurred before the sale.
 This will include costs such as manufacturing, labor, warehousing, distributing, packaging and labeling, marketing, etc.